m5stack/M5Unit-FINGER/README.md

 ## Overview

-Library for Meters using [M5UnitUnified](https://github.com/m5stack/M5UnitUnified).
+Library for Finger units using [M5UnitUnified](https://github.com/m5stack/M5UnitUnified).
 M5UnitUnified is a library for unified handling of various M5 units products.

 ### SKU:U008